CanonicalLtd/maas-docs/en/manage-ha-postgresql.md

 Perform these actions on the primary host.

+### Create internal database user

-1) Create an internal database user to manage replication.
+Create an internal database user to manage replication.
 You will be prompted to supply a password ($REP_USER_PW) for this new user:

 ```bash
 sudo -u postgres createuser -U postgres $REP_USER -P -c 5 --replication
 ```

+### Set up replication file storage

-2) Set up a place to store replication files:
+Set up a place to store replication files:

 ```bash
 sudo mkdir -p /pgsql/archive
 sudo chown postgres /pgsql/archive
 ```

+### Allow secondary host to connect

-3) Edit `/etc/postgresql/9.5/main/pg_hba.conf` to allow the secondary host to contact this primary host.
+Edit `/etc/postgresql/9.5/main/pg_hba.conf` to allow the secondary host to contact this primary host.

 ```no-highlight
 host    replication     $REP_USER	$SECONDARY_PG_IP/32         md5
 ```

+### Configure for replication

-4) Edit `/etc/postgresql/9.5/main/postgresql.conf` to listen on more than just its localhost interface, turn on replication, and point to the archive
+Edit `/etc/postgresql/9.5/main/postgresql.conf` to listen on more than just its localhost interface, turn on replication, and point to the archive directory:
-directory:

 ```no-highlight
 listen_addresses = '*'